-- DHMC policy currently forces any pro-life doctors who are OB/Gyn residents to violate their consciences by referring patients for abortions.
+- As of 2022, DHMC policy forces any pro-life doctors who are OB/Gyn residents to violate their consciences by referring patients for abortions.
 With closer relations between DHMC and GraniteOne, it’s easy to see how this culture of ignoring one’s conscience could infect GraniteOne.

 - CMC could lose patients who do not want their health dollars to be mingled with an abortion provider, reducing the financial stability of a wonderful, local Catholic hospital.
 Worse, CMC patients may be encouraged to seek abortions/abortifacient contraception at shared doctors’ “other offices.”

 - Protection for the unborn would be lost at Huggins and Monadnock Community Hospitals, which could be forced to do abortions by DHMC.
 Under the proposed merger agreement, section 4(d), abortions could only be resisted within the walls of CMC through adherence to Catholic Ethical Religious Directives.
 This is in contrast to the current policy in GraniteOne’s current agreement (section 3.7), where these hospitals agreed to continue their practice of not providing abortion “Out of respect for CMC’s core values”.